National Volunteers' Week: Thames Water staff give back to their communities

 The company’s staff can use two Time-to-Give days a year to help support charities, community groups, school, scout groups and make a difference in the local community.

-Thames Water regularly works in partnership with Connect Reading, which organises the twice-yearly Reading RESCUE (Rivers & Environmental Spaces Clean Up Event), which has been running since 1989.
+Thames Water regularly works in partnership with Connect Reading, which organises the twice-yearly Reading RESCUE (Rivers and Environmental Spaces Clean Up Event), which has been running since 1989.